 Scope

 This EREC G98 provides guidance on the GB technical requirements for the connection of Micro-generators in parallel with public Low Voltage Distribution Networks.
-The requirements set out in this EREC G98 are in addition to those of European standard EN 50438 which should be complied with in full.
+The requirements set out in this EREC G98 are in addition to those of European standard EN 50549-1 which should be complied with as applicable to Micro-generating Plant.

 This EREC G98 applies in full to Micro-generating Plant including Electricity Storage devices commissioned on or after 01 September 2022.
 Micro-generating Plant including Electricity Storage devices commissioned before 01 September 2022 shall comply with this EREC G98 taking account of the specific exclusions for Electricity Storage in Appendix 1.